The Phantom of PCIe: Constraining Generative Artificial Intelligences for Practical Peripherals Trace Synthesizing: Introduction

 \section{Introduction}

-Artificial intelligence tasks, including training, inference, and deployment, rely heavily on Peripheral Component Interconnect Express (PCIe) devices.
-Optimizing systems to support AI workloads through these peripherals has become a research focus \cite{osdi2022reef,zhao2022tacker}.
 PCIe is the most common interconnection network for peripherals and hosts and is essential for devices like graphics cards, SSDs, and network interface cards.
-Transaction Layer Packets (TLP) are the smallest units of information transmitted within a PCIe network, similar to IP packets.
-Understanding a device's TLP transaction pattern is crucial for modeling its impact on the CPU and assisting in design \cite{kuga2020nettlp,10.1145/3230543.3230560}.
+In the PCIe standard, Transaction Layer Packets (TLPs) are the smallest units of information transmitted between PCIe devices \cite{noauthor_pci_nodate}.
+Understanding a device's TLP transaction patterns from detailed, driver-level traces is crucial for modeling its CPU interaction dynamics and guiding architectural design \cite{kuga2020nettlp,10.1145/3230543.3230560}.
+Crucially, these patterns can be synthesized into replay-capable traces for in-house device validation and simulation.

-However, identifying these patterns is challenging due to variations in task loads, network configurations, device models, and software updates.
-Therefore, preserving these patterns in some form for subsequent use is necessary.
-These patterns can be captured and formatted into traces suitable for subsequent analysis and storage.
-By replaying execution traces, developers can recreate environments and uncover hidden issues \cite{Cornanguer_Largouët_Rozé_Termier_2022,tuor2018recurrent}.
-If a TLP transaction trace for a device is obtained, the modeling for this device is nearly complete.
-However, obtaining the necessary traces can be daunting.
-For instance, collecting traces from a running server cluster could disrupt performance.
-Collecting traces from prototype hardware without actual samples is impractical when co-designing hardware-software.
-Even if traces are available, they may contain noise, making data collection and cleaning labor-intensive.

-Therefore, relying solely on collected traces is restrictive, and synthetic traces should be considered.
-Unfortunately, synthesizing PCIe TLP traces is challenging.
-Consider Figure \ref{fig:pcie_stack}, which illustrates the interaction between a PCIe Network Interface Card (NIC) and the CPU, highlighting characteristics reflected in the collected trace.
-Most PCIe operations use Memory-Mapped Input/Output (MMIO), which operations at different addresses interact with different components within the peripheral.
-For instance, operations at different positions within the BAR register mapping area affect different device registers, configuring various electrical states.
-Bulk data transfers rely on address constraints for asynchronous data transfer via the DMA engine.
-Given the influence of the software and hardware stack, TLP trace entries inherently include constraints such as order, causality, and data size limits.
-Ignoring these constraints in synthesized traces would render the content meaningless.

-While traditional statistical-based methods for synthesizing traces offer controllability and interpretability, they often fall short of capturing the complex patterns inherent in PCIe TLP transactions \cite{ij2018statistics}.
-These methods, such as sampling and rule-based stitching \cite{thiebaut_synthetic_1992,10.1145/3620666.3651337}, lack the flexibility and precision needed for high accuracy in this domain.
-As a result, there is growing interest in leveraging generative AI, which has proven successful in other areas like network traffic generation, security testing, and hardware design \cite{10.1145/3544216.3544251,10.1145/3316781.3317852, NEURIPS2023_604b9fa9}.
-However, applying AI to PCIe TLP trace synthesis presents its own set of challenges: (1) how to convert the problem to a typical content generation task to leverage successful practices from related fields, and (2) how to introduce domain expertise as constraints to ensure controllability and predictability.